Visiting Lisbon? Here's what you need to know!

 For a quiet breakfast, come here.
 They have their own baked goods, which are amazing.

-You can't miss the Time Out Market.
+You can't miss the Time Out Market in Lisbon.
 This place is a foodie's dream, though incredibly overwhelming.
 It's best to come here in twos or as a group so you can try a bunch of things without splurging too heavily.

 Sea Me is the trendy version of Cervejaria Ramiro.
 I really loved being able to pick out all of the seafood I was eating.
 I'd recommend just getting seafood from the fish monger vs. getting sushi here.